 Chow Shepherd

 Chows are known for being incredibly witty, curious, and clever.
-Their most common roles are for hunting and protection or guarding of prized possessions.
+Their most common roles are hunting and the protection or guarding of prized possessions.

 When you combine the Chow Chow’s natural protection instincts with the German Shepherd’s suspicious nature, you get a dog that is always on guard.